karthikm19/symfony4-blog/README.md

-# symfony4-simple-blog
+# Symfony4 Blog
-A simple blog to learn/update Symfony4 skills
+A simple blog using Symfony 4, Bootstrap 4 and other supporting technologies.

+## Todo
+Will be updating the details gradually while application is growing.